tomgooch/windy-plugin-soarcalc/ReadMe.md

 - More details (including "Thermal updraft") are available within tooltips

+- Make sure marker is always removed on close of SoarCalc

 ### 1.3.16

 This release addresses unfortunate interactions between SoarCalc and the 'detail' and 'picker' plugins with a focus on making sure that the user is never confused by the presence of 2 active markers on the map surface.